-Murrumbidgee Valley National Park
+Murrumbidgee Valley Regional Park

 Wooloondool campground is in Murrumbidgee Valley Regional Park near the town of Hay.
 This dog-friendly location is ideal for camping, fishing, birdwatching, canoeing, swimming alongside the Murrumbidgee River.